open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Exporter.OpenTelemetryProtocol/README.md

 for configuring OpenTelemetry with `ILogger` for certain application types such as ASP.NET Core and .NET Worker.

-**ILogger Scopes**: OTLP Log Exporter supports exporting ILogger scopes when enabled using [IncludeScopes](../../docs/logs/customizing-the-sdk/Readme.md#includescopes) setting on `OpenTelemetryLoggerOptions`.
+**ILogger Scopes**: OTLP Log Exporter supports exporting ILogger scopes as Attributes.
+Scopes must be enabled at the SDK level using [IncludeScopes](../../docs/logs/customizing-the-sdk/Readme.md#includescopes) setting on `OpenTelemetryLoggerOptions`.